Yaseen048/comp0034-cw1-i-Yaseen048/README.md

 ### Question/Chart 3 - Pie chart
 The pie chart also worked well. it clearly showed which movie distribtors were making the most movies at a given time.
 The contrasting colours representing the movie distrutors helped to point out the fraction of the market.
 But while it was clear to see which movie distributors did the most work, it was a bit hard to read the smallest proportions of the film distributors.To improve this i could group the small fractions together and label them 'other' on the pie chart and then spcify on  table what distributors made up the 'other' section.

+## References

+[1] Datavizcatalogue.com.
+2022.
+Bar Charts - Learn about this chart and tools to create it. [online] Available at: <https://datavizcatalogue.com/methods/bar_chart.html> [Accessed 2 March 2022].

+[2] Exactly How Long.
+2022.
+How Long Do Movies Stay in Theaters – (And Why)?. [online] Available at: <https://exactlyhowlong.com/how-long-do-movies-stay-in-theaters-and-why/> [Accessed 2 March 2022].

+[3] Datavizcatalogue.com.
+2022.
+Histogram - Learn about this chart and tools to create it. [online] Available at: <https://datavizcatalogue.com/methods/histogram.html> [Accessed 2 March 2022].

+[4] Geographyfieldwork.com.
+2022.
+Data Presentation: Pie Charts. [online] Available at: <https://geographyfieldwork.com/DataPresentationPieCharts.htm> [Accessed 2 March 2022].

+[5] Datavizcatalogue.com.
+2022.
+Pie Chart - Learn about this chart and tools to create it. [online] Available at: <https://datavizcatalogue.com/methods/pie_chart.html> [Accessed 2 March 2022].